 Grade 9

 This course builds upon students' basic understanding of Canadian geography.
-Students develop spatial awareness and investigate the interconnection of Canada's landforms, climates, soils and economic resources.
-Emphasis is placed on environmentalism, the process of change, methods of geographic enquiry and Canada's global connections.
+Students develop spatial awareness and investigate the interconnection of Canada's landforms, climates, soils, and economic resources.
+Emphasis is placed on environmentalism, the process of change, methods of geographic inquiry, and Canada's global connections.

 Individual and Family Living - Grade 9, Open (HIF 1O1)

 This course explores the challenges faced by all people: how to meet basic needs, how to relate to others, how to manage resources, and how to become responsible members of society.
-It is a family studies course which emphasizes the skills and values associated with individual and family relationships.
-It will also include some practical activities in food, nutrition and fashion arts.
+It is a family studies course that emphasizes the skills and values associated with individual and family relationships.
+It will also include some practical activities in food, nutrition, and fashion arts.

 Grade 10